 1. Search & link

-If you already use one or more of the following listed tools, “search and link” will be the best way for you to import your works to your ORCID record from other database systems.
+This best practice method allows you to add works by directly importing links to your publications and other works to your ORCID record from other database systems.
 This is the recommended process because it reduces or eliminates errors, allows for the addition of contributor information with works, and enables a reliable connection between your ORCID iD and your works.
 Select a preferred tool to start.
 If you are not sure which tool to select, try linking to CrossRef and Scopus; both of these sources cover journals from a broad range of disciplines and are likely to cover many of the journals you publish in.
 For more information, see the ORCID Support page on how to Add works by direct import from other systems.

 ORCID will ask you to authorize the chosen tool to access to your ORCID record.
 Please click the "Authorize" button to proceed.
 Follow the instructions on the website of your chosen tool to identify your works.
 After you finish, your works will be sent to your ORCID record automatically.
-ORCID allows you to try one or several of the "search & link" tools, sequentially.
-You may choose to allow Trusted Parties to update or add to your record.
+ORCID allows you to try one or several of the "Search & link" tools, sequentially.
+You may choose to allow Trusted Parties (Organizations and Individuals) to update or add to your record.
 For more information, see the ORCID Support page and short video on how to Add works to your ORCID Record.

 3. Import BibTex